SiebenCorgie/vola/README.md

 cargo run --bin vola-cli -- path/to/some/file.vola output_file_name
 ```

+### Testing

+There is a test runner in `tests`.
+It uses all integration tests in `tests/ui` on each backend and reports the results.

 ### Rendering

 There is a repository that implements a renderer over at [vola-sdf-renderer](https://gitlab.com/tendsinmende/vola-sdf-renderer).
 It is not included here, since it has some heavy dependencies and is not compiler related.